nitincse18/Interview-Prepration/SystemDesign/SOLID_Principle.Readme.md

+# SOLID Principle

-# The SOLID principles are a set of design principles that help developers create more maintainable and scalable software.
+## The SOLID principles are a set of design principles that help developers create more maintainable and scalable software.
 These principles can be applied in any object-oriented programming language, including JavaScript.

-Here's an example of each SOLID principle in JavaScript:
+Here's an example of each SOLID principle in JavaScript

 ## Single Responsibility Principle (SRP)
 A class should have only one reason to change, meaning it should only have one job or responsibility.

 ```javascript